dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 ### NavBar

 For SignOut simply make NavBar a connected component that has access to the `signoutUser` ActionCreator.
-That ActionCreator can do a browserHistory push to '/' on signout.
+That ActionCreator can do a `history.push` to '/' on signout.
 You can just have a signout button that triggers this ActionCreator.
 Additionally add Links to `/signin` and `/signout`.

 `mapStateToProps` and use the `state.auth.authenticated` to only show the signout button if a user is logged in, and signup/signout otherwise.